 |Action Follow-up Rules|

 Zoho CRM’s Free plan supports up to three users and includes lead and contact management.
 It also has additional unique activity tracking features like phone logging and social media connections, which are not found in Salesforce and other free plans we reviewed without incurring additional add-on fees.
-With the free add-on version of Sales IQ, you can track website visitors — a feature not found in Salesforce or Freshsales.
+With the free add-on version of Sales IQ, you can track website visitors, which is a feature not found in Salesforce or Freshsales.

-The Free plan, however, lacks the ability to route leads to specific users, manage orders or customize the interface.
-Therefore, the Free plan is best for teams of three or fewer that need activity and deal tracking but little software customization.
+The Free plan, however, cannot route leads to specific users, manage orders or customize the interface.
+Therefore, the Free plan is best for teams of three or less that need activity and deal tracking but little software customization.
 It is also best for teams that manage their quotes and orders through another accounting tool.

 The Standard plan is, therefore, best for sales teams who want more insights into a lead’s behavior as well as being able to track multichannel communications like an ecommerce business.
 The Standard plan is also a good fit for groups of more than three sales team members.